 the (often) meandering travels of a student anthropologist

-I'm currently doing fieldwork for my undergraduate thesis on female solo nomads.
-Learn more about that under 'Current Project: Rubbertramp Goddesses' in the menu, and if you are a female nomad who would be interested in joining the project, hover over the 'Current Project' link in the menu to drop down the 'join' link.
+Learn more about the project under 'Current Project: Rubbertramp Goddesses' in the menu, and if you are a female nomad who would be interested in joining the project, hover over the 'Current Project' link in the menu to drop down the 'join' link.

-As an ethnographer I have to focus on what is being lived on the ground, and experienced by the members of a culture, rather than an ideal we hold that culture to.
-This is especially true of our own culture.
-That said, I am personally interested in the female experience in all respects, and you can learn more about my interest in that here.
+As an ethnographer I have to focus on what is being lived on the ground, and experienced by the members of a culture, rather than imaginative ideals.